eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-12_bye-bye-and-thank-you-to-the-bad-whale-berniesanders.md

 - - -

-This page is synchronized from the post: [Bye bye and thank you to the BAD WHALE @berniesanders](https://steemit.com/@deanliu/bye-bye-and-thank-you-to-the-bad-whale-berniesanders)
+This page is synchronized from the post: ['Bye bye and thank you to the BAD WHALE @berniesanders'](https://steemit.com/@deanliu/bye-bye-and-thank-you-to-the-bad-whale-berniesanders)